ysig/GraKeL/doc/documentation/core_concepts.rst

     .. note::
         :code:`verbose` is an attribute that is currently not supported, but may be supported in the future for printing progress messages.

-We will next focus on the :code:`Kernel` class.
-Instances of this class are wrapped in an instance of the :code:`GraphKernel` class.
+We will next focus on the :class:`grakel.Kernel` class.
+Instances of this class are wrapped in an instance of the :class:`grakel.GraphKernel` class that was presented above.

 The `Kernel` class
 ------------------